 How the Battleship Missouri Came to Pearl Harbor

 The decision to berth the USS Missouri or "Mighty Mo," as she is often called, in Pearl Harbor within a ship's length of the USS Arizona Memorial was not without opposition.
-There were those who felt (and still feel) that the massive battleship overshadows the solemn memorial to those men who died on the Sunday morning so many years ago.
+There were those who felt (and still feel) that the massive battleship overshadows the solemn memorial to those men who died on that Sunday morning so many years ago.

-It was no easy fight to bring the "Mighty Mo" to Pearl.
+It was no easy fight to bring the "Mighty Mo" to Pearl Harbor.
 Strong campaigns were waged by Bremerton, Washington and San Francisco to win the last battle in which the Missouri was to be involved.
 For this writer, the choice of Pearl Harbor to be the permanent home of the ship was the correct and only logical one.
 The USS Missouri and USS Arizona Memorials serve as bookends marking the beginning and end of the U.S. involvement on the Second World War.

 It was on the USS Missouri that the "Instrument of Formal Surrender of Japan to the Allied Powers" was signed by representatives of the allied nations and the government of Japan in Tokyo Bay on September 2, 1945.